dotnet/AspNetCore.Docs/aspnetcore/blazor/tutorials/movie-database-app/part-2.md

 ASP.NET Core is built with dependency injection, which is a software design pattern for achieving [Inversion of Control (IoC)](/dotnet/standard/modern-web-apps-azure-architecture/architectural-principles#dependency-inversion) between classes and their dependencies.
 Services, such as the EF Core database context, are registered with dependency injection during application startup.
 These services are injected into Razor components for use by the components.

-The <xref:Microsoft.AspNetCore.Components.QuickGrid> component is a Razor component for efficiently displaying data in tabular form.
-The scaffolder places a <xref:Microsoft.AspNetCore.Components.QuickGrid> component in the `Index` component (`Components/Pages/Index.razor`) to display movie entities.
-Calling <xref:Microsoft.Extensions.DependencyInjection.EntityFrameworkAdapterServiceCollectionExtensions.AddQuickGridEntityFrameworkAdapter%2A> on the service collection adds an EF Core adapter for <xref:Microsoft.AspNetCore.Components.QuickGrid> to recognize EF Core-supplied <xref:System.Linq.IQueryable%601> instances and to resolve database queries asynchronously for efficiency.
+The [`QuickGrid`](xref:Microsoft.AspNetCore.Components.QuickGrid) component is a Razor component for efficiently displaying data in tabular form.
+The scaffolder places a `QuickGrid` component in the `Index` component (`Components/Pages/Index.razor`) to display movie entities.
+Calling <xref:Microsoft.Extensions.DependencyInjection.EntityFrameworkAdapterServiceCollectionExtensions.AddQuickGridEntityFrameworkAdapter%2A> on the service collection adds an EF Core adapter for `QuickGrid` to recognize EF Core-supplied <xref:System.Linq.IQueryable%601> instances and to resolve database queries asynchronously for efficiency.

 In combination with <xref:Microsoft.AspNetCore.Builder.DeveloperExceptionPageExtensions.UseDeveloperExceptionPage%2A>, <xref:Microsoft.Extensions.DependencyInjection.DatabaseDeveloperPageExceptionFilterServiceExtensions.AddDatabaseDeveloperPageExceptionFilter%2A> captures database-related exceptions that can be resolved by using Entity Framework migrations.
 When these exceptions occur, an HTML response is generated with details about possible actions to resolve the issue.